Oyekunle-Mark/clean-away/README.md

 Uses the node.js file management system to clean a csv file.

-The starbucksLocations.js should create an array of object of this format
+The starbucksLocations.js creates an array of object of this format

 ```javascript
   {